souravpaswan/Snub-TV/README.md

 # Snub TV

-## A Full Screen gesture controlled video app that has 4 videos build in the app.
+## A Full Screen gesture controlled video app that has 4 videos build into the app.

 ## Features of the app